 FLU 1.1.12 Family Conveyance Exception.
-Escambia County shall, through LDC provisions, continue to allow property owners to convey parcels of property to a grandparent, parent, step-parent, adopted parent, sibling, child, step-child, adopted child or grandchild for use solely as a homestead by that individual without regard to maximum residential densities established in the applicable zoning districts.
+Escambia County shall, through LDC provisions, continue to allow property owners to convey parcels of property to a family member as determined by the Land Development Code for use solely as a homestead by that individual without regard to maximum residential densities established in the applicable zoning districts.
 However, the LDC may impose other limitations.
 The family conveyance provision shall apply only once to any individual.